-PhRMA has been able to strengthen the innovation credentials of its R&D-intensive members, while attracting research-focused organisations and pushing away those companies that aren’t on board with the association’s new image.
+So at a stroke, PhRMA has been able to strengthen the innovation credentials of its R&D-intensive members while attracting research-focused organisations and pushing away those companies that aren’t on board with the association’s new image.

 And the industry group is putting significant weight behind its new public face.
 In January, it announced a large new multi-year publicity campaign dubbed ‘GoBoldly’, complete with an opening TV advertisement featuring emotive images of patients and researchers, set to stirring strings and Dylan Thomas’s immortal refrain: ‘Rage, rage against the dying of the light’.